Accelerated TMS for PTSD in San Antonio

-Mobile Psych is pioneering an accelerated Transcranial Magnetic Stimulation (TMS) program for attention-deficit/hyperactivity disorder that delivers 80 sessions in just 2–4 days.
+Mobile Psych is pioneering an accelerated Transcranial Magnetic Stimulation (TMS) program in San Antonio, TX. for attention-deficit/hyperactivity disorder that delivers 80 sessions in just 2–4 days.
 This intensive protocol targets two key brain regions and pairs with self-guided virtual reality (VR) therapy, offering new hope to adults with ADHD who haven’t found relief with traditional treatments.
 (While our focus is on adult ADHD, emerging research suggests this approach may benefit younger patients as well.)

 Book appointment